k2view-academy/K2View-Academy/articles/39_fabric_catalog/03_discovery_process.md

-# Discovery E2E Process
+# E2E Discovery Process

-The K2view Discovery process is depicted in the below diagram and it includes the following major steps:
+The K2view Discovery solution is depicted in the below diagram and it includes the following major steps:

 * Define a Fabric interface for a given data source and initiate the Discovery job.
 * The first step of the Discovery job is a Crawler.
 It scans the data source while identifying the existing entities and the relationships between them.
 The Crawler's output is the Catalog schema.